whyoleg/cryptography-kotlin/docs/serialization/pem.md

-# Module cryptography-serialization-pem
+# PEM

 [PEM][PEM]: encoding/decoding of PEM content from/to [String][String] or [ByteArray][ByteArray]

-> The module is currently experimental and is subject to API/ABI changes
+> PEM functionality is currently experimental and is subject to API/ABI changes

 ## Example